raspberrypilearning/pacman-terminal/en/step_6.md

 ## Catch all the ghosts

 --- task ---
-Now use all the commands you have learned in the last two steps to move around your Pi's file system and find, catch, and quarantine as many ghosts as you can.
+Now use all the commands you have learned in the last two steps to move around your Raspberry Pi's file system and find, catch, and quarantine as many ghosts as you can.

 Here's a reminder of all the commands you need to navigate the terminal: